pa-0/syncped/ROADMAP.md

 # roadmap
-- rename test-vi in ?
+- use-clang is present in this repo as well?
 - use gitlab ide

 - are the po files part of package